zheylmun/site/content/posts/designing_ergonomic_apis.md

 The unifying factor is that the authors were dedicated to making their code better, and the language gave them the tools to do so.
 Developers want to make their code better in every language.
-Rust isn't unique in that regard, but it is unique in how it enables developers to identify where and how to make their code better.
+Rust isn't unique in that regard, but it is unique in how it helps developers to identify where and how to make their code better.

 The result is that many crates in the Rust ecosystem are a joy to use.
 It's not just because the authors are genius programmers (many of them are).